FairwindsOps/pentagon/pentagon/component/core/files/README.md

 ### VPC

-The VPC Terraform code is in `default/vpc` and has a `Makefile` to help with the commands needed.
+The VPC Terraform code is in `default/vpc`.

 ### Kubernetes